The best gift one can give to another is the gift of opportunity.

 Thanks to many generous donors, vulnerable children and their families can dream big and reach heights they never imagined.

-One special donor is Dr. Elaine Marieb, who founded “Elaine’s Kids,” a program that provides at-risk children with enriched language, reading and math instruction each summer to better prepare them to enter kindergarten in the fall.
+Dr. Elaine Marieb founded “Elaine’s Kids,” a program that provides at-risk children with enriched language, reading and math instruction each summer to better prepare them to enter kindergarten in the fall.

 Dr. Marieb later decided to expand her giving with a Legacy Gift of $1 Million to Children First, ensuring that the organization can continue Elaine’s Kids and other programs serving children and families in need.